Managing Installed Apps

 After making all desired configuration changes, click Update and the bottom of the Edit screen to save all modifications.
 Changes are applied automatically after you have updated the app configuration.

-Apps with available updates show a yellow circle with an exclamation point on the right side of the Applications table row, and the Installed application screen banner displays an Update or an Update All button.
+Apps with available updates show a yellow circle with an exclamation point in the Applications table row.
+In TrueNAS 26 and later, the row displays Update available when the upstream application version is changing, or Revision available when only the TrueNAS catalog revision is changing.
+The Installed application screen banner displays an Update or an Update All button when updates are detected.
 To update an app, select the app row and click more_vert on the Application Info widget, then select Update from the dropdown menu.
 To update multiple apps, either click the Update All button on the Installed applications banner or select the checkbox to the left of the application row to show the Bulk Actions button.
 Click Bulk Actions and select Update All to update the apps selected.
 Update options only show if TrueNAS detects an available update for installed applications.

 Click Update to begin the process.
 A counter dialog opens showing the update progress.
 When complete, the update badge and buttons disappear and the application Update state on the Installed screen changes from Update Available to Up to date.